 Cavernous sinus thrombosis is often misdiagnosed because it is rare.
 It should be considered in patients who have signs consistent with orbital cellulitis.
 Features that distinguish cavernous sinus thrombosis from orbital cellulitis include cranial nerve dysfunction, bilateral eye involvement, and mental status changes.

 Diagnosis is based on neuroimaging.
-MRI is the better study, but CT is also helpful.
+MRI is the better study (1), but CT is also helpful.
 Contrast-enhanced MR venogram (MRV) and CT venogram are more sensitive than either CT or MRI.
-Useful adjunct testing may include blood cultures and lumbar puncture.
+Useful adjunct testing may include blood cultures and lumbar puncture (1).

 Prognosis for Cavernous Sinus Thrombosis

-Mortality in the antibiotic era is about 15 to 20%.
-An additional 40% develop serious sequelae (eg, ophthalmoplegia, blindness, stroke, pituitary insufficiency), which may be permanent.
+Mortality in the antibiotic era is up to approximately 15%.
+Approximately one-third more patients develop serious sequelae (eg, ophthalmoplegia, blindness); stroke and pituitary insufficiency are also possible, and deficits may be permanent (1).